 - The Flag is a fairly strong and stable pattern, for which the trend fracture is uncommon (occur very rarely).

 Now it’s time to show the way to apply the Flag in practice — in the real exchange trading process.
 Since we have a bearish flag example, let’s do a breakdown of the trade to elements to better understand this formation.
 Everything also applies for a bullish flag — just place the orders in the other direction (Picture 3).

 - determine the moment of breakdown of the cloth’s lower trend line (towards the original trend);

 - In the moment when the candlestick closes below the cloth, open a short trade;

 - Find the minimum of the trend line (the lowest point) and set the stop-loss slightly above it;

 - Determine the place for the take-profit installation — equal to the distance of the flagpole in the initial trend

 Finally, we need just to list the key points which you will learn after reading this material — for better understanding them.
-Briefly, the Flag is a pattern which provides the opportunity to enter the market in a situation when the trend is in a pause state and the price is slightly adjusted against the initial trend.
+Briefly, the Flag is a pattern that provides the opportunity to enter the market in a situation when the trend is in a paused state and the price is slightly adjusted against the initial trend.
 Flag provides an opportunity to open positions at a much more suitable price, rather than before it broke the cloth.
 The pattern we discuss can be of two varieties — bearish and bullish.